MarkWheadon/velocity-painting/README.md

 _#VelocityPainting_, and ack that I, Mark Wheadon, started this bizarre journey with the idea, the name, and some functional though fragile code ;-) See the licence at the bottom of this document.

+If you improve this code then it would be great if you could submit a pull request back to the repository -- so others can benefit from the work.

 So, this is a _very_ rough and ready perl script that when given an image file and a GCODE file, processes the GCODE to change print speeds according to the intensity of the image pixels -- thus mapping the image onto the model.